SkyLandTW/JXTN/README.md

    javadoc.
  - Primitive methods are named differently instead of using overloads ( *firstOfMin* and *firstOfMinInt*), because they tend to break Java IDEs.
+ - No extension to Array classes for now because I don't know how to do it.
  - No test suite available.
 Some code may be broken since I never test them.

 ------------------------------------------------------------------------------